scholrly/neo4django/README.rst

 Other improvements over the original integration include

-- A number of custom properties
+- A number of custom properties.
    - ``EmailProperty``
    - ``IntegerProperty``
    - ``DateTimeProperty``